Ted Grimsrud—September 22, 2014

 However, nothing from that session made it into the book published from conference papers.
 As well, two of the major collections of writings about Yoder’s theology, The Wisdom of the Cross and The New Yoder, do not contain mention this problem though surely most of the contributors to each book surely knew about it.
 Two well-received books that deal with Yoder’s life and thought, both originating as dissertations, Mark Thiessen Nation’s John Howard Yoder and Earl Zimmerman’s Practicing the Politics of Jesus, only give the problem the briefest of mentions, even though both contain major biographical sections.

 In my own work, I have been strongly influenced by Yoder’s thought.
-Though I have not written a great deal directly about Yoder, I have been part of the general emergence of a generation of theologians and ethicists shaped by Yoder.
+Though I have not written a great deal directly about Yoder (here is a list of most of what I have written), I have been part of the general emergence of a generation of theologians and ethicists shaped by Yoder.
 Sometimes the term “Yoderian” is used, though always loosely because Yoder certainly did not establish a “school” of followers during his life and those shaped by Yoder disagree with each other on many things, including how best to interpret Yoder’s theology.
 Sometimes the issue of his sexual misconduct came up in conversations, in settings both informal and more formal, but not often and hardly ever as the focus of the conversation.
 I am aware of virtually no published writing about these issues in the twelve years following Yoder’s death.

 Still, ever since I first read the Elkhart Truth articles in 1992, I have been personally deeply troubled by what Yoder had done—even as I continued more and more to admire his intellectual achievement and to rejoice in his expanding influence.
 And I was troubled by the lack of explicit conversation about the dark side of Yoder’s legacy and how that related to the theological world he created.